North Platte boys basketball uses fast start to get victory over Gering

-GERING — It was the battle of the Bulldogs Tuesday night at Gering High School and the North Platte used a strong offensive start to register the 79-50 win.
+It was the battle of the Bulldogs Tuesday night at Gering High School and North Platte used a strong offensive start to register the 79-50 win.

 North Platte coach Matt Kaminski was happy with how his team played offensively from the start against Gering as well as the defensive effort they had.

-“Obviously, I am happy with the hot start offensively, but I thought we sent the tone defensively of how we wanted to.”
+“Obviously, I am happy with the hot start offensively, but I thought we set the tone defensively of how we wanted to.”

 Gering coach Rick Winkler said his team couldn’t hit shots early on but gave North Platte credit because they shot and played well coming out of the gate.